A community, a company—and a career—that puts families first.

 Turns out, her husband was right.
 The year was 1982 and in the 30 years since, Hansini has built a successful career in no small part because her values align with those of the Indian-American community she serves.

-To date, she has written roughly $700 million in life insurance for families in her community and beyond.
-She has clients in 25 states and travels frequently to check on their needs.
+To date, she has written millions of dollars in life insurance for families in her community and beyond.
+She has clients in more than 30 states and travels frequently to check on their needs.

 Initially, things were not easy for the Jogees.
 Before Hansini joined New York Life, they held three plus jobs between them, she as a state disability claims adjuster and a real estate agent, he as a retail salesman putting in lots of overtime.
 “We didn’t know anyone in this country, and we started out with nothing, but we were young and optimistic,” recalls Hansini.